greenm01/vb4x/docs/vb4x_specs.md

 Critical hits are the exception to the aforementioned rule.
 The squadron with the highest rated AS is reduced.

 **Note**: Starbases do not join a Task Force.
 If an enemy Task Force has orders to bombard, invade, or blitz a colony, and there are no surviving defensive squadrons, the Starbase will battle with the enemy solo, as described in this section.

+After the last round of combat the Task Forces are disbanded and squadrons rejoin their original fleets.

 Merchant Marine ships are screened behind the Task Force during combat operations, and rejoin their surviving fleets during a retreat.
 If the fleet is destroyed they are captured as spoils of war.